Soundmatters/TapeCleaningWorkflow/TapeCleaningWorkflow.md

 ![](emulsion_7.jpg)

 8)  Repeat as needed.
-One pass, however, is normaly sufficient.
+A single pass, however, is normaly sufficient.

-*Example: cleaning tissue with debris lifted from the emulsion layer of squeeking Scotch 176 tape*
+*Example 1: Single pass; cleaning tissue with debris lifted from the emulsion layer of squeeking Scotch 176 tape*

 ![](emulsion_8a.jpg)

-*Example: Multiple passes; four cleaning tissues with debris lifted from the emulsion layer of a single Ampex 478 tape with sticky shed syndrome; the cleaning occured after baking*
+*Example 2: Multiple passes; four cleaning tissues with debris lifted from the emulsion layer of a single Ampex 478 tape with sticky shed syndrome; the cleaning occured after baking*
 ![](emulsion_9.jpg)